drobotik/eav/docs/eav.md

 ```
 Choose a [driver](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#driver) that best suits your requirements.
 ### Laravel connection
-The program currently utilizes Laravel models, which means it uses Laravel Capsule for database connections.
-By default, the program will use the default connection within a Laravel application.
+The library currently utilizes Laravel models, which means it uses Laravel Capsule for database connections.
+By default, the library will use the default connection within a Laravel application.
 However, for other cases, you need to initialize a Capsule instance.
 For the CLI app, you can add the following code to the connections.php file:
 ```php
 $capsule = new Capsule;